SalomePlatform/shaper/src/SketchPlugin/doc/splitFeature.rst

 | The curve should have points lying on it.
 | Open curves (line or arc) require one or more points to split with; closed curves (circle) require two or more points.

-To create Split in the active Sketch:
+To create a Split in the active Sketch:

 #. select in the Main Menu *Sketch - > Split* item  or
 #. click **Split** button in Sketch toolbar: